weronika2809/PortfolioPoject/README.md

 ## Covid Portfolio Project
-This project providing basic data of Covid.
-It`s focused on Covid cases and deaths in Europe.
-The project based on data from https://ourworldindata.org/covid-deaths since the beginning of the pandemic up until 20 December 2022.
+This project provides basic data on COVID-19, focusing on cases and deaths in Europe.
+The project is based on data from https://ourworldindata.org/covid-deaths from the beginning of the pandemic up until December 20, 2022.

 #### Project Purpose:
-* Presentation of the total infection rate in individual European countries (relative to population)
-* Presentation of countries with the highest deaths by country
-* Showing the increase in the total infections cases over time
+The purpose of the project is to present the total infection rate in individual European countries relative to their population, to present countries with the highest number of deaths per country, and to show the increase in total infection cases over time.

 #### The tools I used:
-  * Microsoft SQL Server management studio to explore data
+  * Microsoft SQL Server management studio for exploring the data
-  * Tablou Public for visualization
+  * Tableau Public for visualization
   * Microsoft Excel for data cleaning